materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ### Update the first version (metadata only)

 - Go to "My records" and click the record’s title.
 - Click "Edit" to update the record's metadata.
-However, you will not be allowed to add, modify, or delete file links.
+Note that adding, modifying, or deleting file links are not allowed.
-- Fix a typo in the title, add a missing keyword, etc.
+- Add a keyword, add an author, etc.
 - Click "Share on archive" to save your changes.
 - Navigate to "Shared records" and click the record’s title.
 Your modifications should be taken into account.